-This project is consistent with coastal use policies.
+This project is consistent with DEEP Coastal Use Policies.
 The land use is residential, as dictated by the Black Point Zoning.
-The armored shoreline has existed at this site since after of Hurricane of 1938, before 1980, before CAM related zoning was adopted by the Town, and just the project site lies landward of the DEEP statutory jurisdiction in the project area.
-This passive recreation and enjoyment structure will be visible from the two adjacent shorefront homes and from the water and will not adversely affect any onsite or nearby resources or water quality.
+The armored shoreline has existed at this site immediately after the Hurricane of 1938 possibly before June 24, 1939, well before 1980, before CAM related zoning was adopted by the Town, and the project site lies landward of the DEEP statutory jurisdiction in the project area.
+This passive recreation and enjoyment structure will be visible only from the two adjacent shorefront homes and from the water, with no adverse impact.